Skip to main content

 Ignatian Pilgrimage Retreat

 The Ignatian Pilgrimage Retreat to Loyola traces the life of St. Ignatius, visiting his birthplace, family home, the hospital where he worked and — perhaps most notably — the spot where he converted to Catholicism and gave his life to God.
-During the three-day retreat, both visiting and permanent students of different faiths shared their thoughts and made new friends, all while learning about the rich history of St. Ignatius of Loyola, founder of the Jesuit order.
+During the three-day retreat, visiting and permanent students of different faiths shared their thoughts and made new friends while learning about the rich history of St. Ignatius of Loyola, founder of the Jesuit order.

 Learn More About the Ignatian Pilgrimage